- Grade Level:

 - Middle School: Sixth Grade through Eighth Grade

-In any science, a common lexicon is essential for ease of communication among peers.
-Geology is no exception; but being an historical as well as a descriptive science, it is important to have a universal understanding of time.
-The geologic time scale provides geologists the world over with a shared time reference.
+In any science, a common vocabulary is essential for ease of communication among peers.
+Geology is no exception; but being a historical as well as a descriptive science, it is important to have a universal understanding of time.
+The geologic time scale provides geologists across the world with a shared reference of time.
 You might say that the geologic time scale is to geoscientists what the periodic table of elements is to chemists.

-The geologic time scale is divided into eons, eras, periods, epochs and ages with eons being the longest time divisions and ages the shortest.
-Many of the period names have historical precedents dating back to the 18th and 19th centuries when outcrops of rock across Europe were being systematically mapped using the rules of relative timekeeping (original horizontality, original continuity, superposition, cross-cutting relationships and faunal succession).
+The geologic time scale is divided into (from longest to shortest): eons, eras, periods, epochs and ages.
+Many of the period names have historical precedents dating back to the 18th and 19th centuries when outcrops of rock across Europe were being systematically mapped using the rules of relative timekeeping (original horizontality, original continuity, superposition, cross-cutting relationships, and faunal succession).
 In accordance with these rules, the geologic time scale is arranged so the oldest time divisions are at the bottom and the youngest are at the top.
 It was not until the twentieth century that absolute ages could be assigned to the geologic time scale using radiometric dating techniques.
 Even now these absolute dates occasionally undergo minor revision.

 By contrast a family tree can be divided into generations with the grandparents representing the roots; parents, aunts and uncles the trunk; siblings and cousins the branches; and sons, daughters, nieces and nephews the leaves.
 Events like births and marriages can be used to further sub-divide the generations much as periods are a subdivision of eras.
 And just as radiometric dating techniques provide absolute ages for the geologic time scale, birth certificates and marriage licenses document our family trees.